Fitting your WRSI Helmet *2016 Models and older*

 To adjust the tilt of your helmet you can either shorten the front strap that runs in front of your ear or lengthens it by rotating the strap around the helmet.
 Shortening the strap gives you a forward tilt to the helmet, lengthening it gives you a backward tilt.
 In addition, you can pull the excess strap out from around the back of the neck to tighten the helmet further onto your head.
 Play with this adjustment system till you feel that the helmet once clipped around your chin, stays in place even when you shake your head.
 The helmet should allow for good vision, and also not move off your forehead when you apply pressure upward on the visor.
 Now replace the Rubber stopper over the nylon strap just past the chin clip.
 This will lock the helmet chin clip in place preventing it from loosening.

 IN THEORY IF.. at all of the 4 steps above you got a secure fit then your helmet should be locked and ready for play.

-IF you are still having trouble feel free to come into the shop and have the staff help you get a good fit.
-Some times additional foam may be required to pad out a helmet sufficent
+If you are still having trouble feel free to come into the shop and have the staff help you get a good fit.
+Sometimes additional foam may be required to pad out a helmet sufficient